Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Introduction

 The approach to asymptotic analysis relies on the formulation of an associated Riemann--Hilbert problem, namely, a boundary value problem for a piecewise analytic matrix-valued function.
 Within this framework there are two logical distinct approaches that can be used.
-We can categorize them under the following banners: \begin{enumerate} \item The isomonodromic approach. \item The orthogonal polynomial approach. \end{enumerate} The isomonodromic approach relies on the general fact that any Painlev\'e\ equation appears as the compatibility between a $2\times 2$ system of ODEs with rational coefficients in the complex plane and an additional PDE in an auxiliary parameter \cite{JMU1}.
+We can categorize them under the following banners: \begin{enumerate}\itemsep=0pt\samepage \item[$(1)$] the isomonodromic approach, \item[$(2)$] the orthogonal polynomial approach. \end{enumerate}

+The isomonodromic approach relies on the general fact that any Painlev\'e equation appears as the compatibility between a $2\times 2$ system of ODEs with rational coefficients in the complex plane and an additional PDE in an auxiliary parameter \cite{JMU1}.
 The different solutions are parametrized by (generalized) monodromy data of the ODE, which is the starting point for the Riemann--Hilbert analysis.
-Typically the degree of the rational solution appears explicitly as one of the parameters in the monodromy data, and can be used as large parameter in the asymptotics.
+Typically, the degree of the rational solution appears explicitly as one of the parameters in the monodromy data, and can be used as large parameter in the asymptotics.
 This is the philosophy behind the works \cite{BuckMill14, BuckMill15}.

-The second approach was used, possibly for the first time, in \cite{BertolaBothner} and then also applied to the generalized Vorob'ev--Yablonski polynomials in \cite{BalBerBo}.
+The second approach was used, possibly for the first time, in \cite{BertolaBothner} and then also applied to the generalized Vorob'ev--Yablonskii polynomials in \cite{BalBerBo}.
 It is also the approach we follow in this paper.
-The main connection between orthogonal polynomials and equations of Painlev\'e\ type was established in \cite{Bertola:Semiiso}, where it was shown that Hankel determinants built out of the moments of ``semiclassical'' moment functionals are always isomonodromic tau functions in the sense of Jimbo-Miwa-Ueno \cite{JMU1}.
-It was a remark (Rem 5.3 in \cite{Bertola:Semiiso}) that special choices of semiclassical moment functionals lead automatically to tau functions of Painlev\'e\ equations (all, except possibly for Painlev\'e\ I).
+The main connection between orthogonal polynomials and equations of Painlev\'e type was established in \cite{Bertola:Semiiso}, where it was shown that Hankel determinants built out of the moments of ``semiclassical'' moment functionals are always isomonodromic tau functions in the sense of Jimbo--Miwa--Ueno \cite{JMU1}.
+It was a remark \cite[Remark~5.3]{Bertola:Semiiso} that special choices of semiclassical moment functionals lead automatically to tau functions of Painlev\'e equations (all, except possibly for Painlev\'e I).
 In general, however, these solutions correspond to transcendental solutions like, for example, the solutions of PII constructed out of determinants of derivatives of Airy functions, see \cite{JoshiKajiwara}.